LeonardoChandra/Portfolio/README.md

 📱 Responsive design

-🍔 Hamburger menu
+🍔 Hamburger menu when using a mobile phone

-💠 Side navigation
+💠 Side navigation to show the section you are in or navigate to a section when scrolling

 📧 Working email form